Raj Bhavan Mahabaleshwar

 Mahabaleshwar is located in the Sahyadri rang also known as the Western Ghats, at an altitude of 4718 ft and takes its name from an ancient Shiva temple at old Mahabaleshwar connoting “Maha + Bala + Ishwara” i.e. “God of Great strength”.

-Its other identity lies in its being the origin of a major river in the Deccan, the Krishna which runs through three states, Maharashtra, Andhra and Karnataka and today known more for the dispute over the distribution of its waters.
+Its other identity lies in its being the origin of a major river in the Deccan, the Krishna which runs through three states, Maharashtra, Andhra and Karnataka and is today known more for the dispute over the distribution of its waters.
 In the vicinity of Mahabaleshwar is the fort of Pratapgadh, famous in Maratha history for the meeting of Chhatrapati Shivaji and Afzalkhan, a General of the Bijapur court, and as the seat of the goddess Tulja Bhavani.